 But here’s the thing.
 You can’t do real, long-term brand building without a website.
 Social networks come and go.
 But a good website is something that *you* own.

-If you lock onto your best readers and identify how they find you, you’ll be able to position your site for whatever comes.
+If you lock in your best readers and identify how they find you, you’ll be able to position your site for whatever comes.

 Walkthrough your budget & needs.